-(C.) The majority of the members of any committee; provided, however, committee action may be taken by correspondence provided such action conforms with Article VII, Section 4 of these By-Laws.
+C. The majority of the members of any committee; provided, however, committee action may be taken by correspondence provided such action conforms with Article VII, Section 4 of these By-Laws.

-1. Meetings of the members of the Association shall be held annually at the time and place recommended by the Conference Site Selection Committee and approved by the Board of Directors elected at the previous Annual Meeting.
+1. Meetings of the Members of the Association shall be held annually (“Annual Meeting”) at the time and place recommended by the Conference Site Selection Committee and approved by the Board of Directors elected at the previous Annual Meeting.
 Special meetings of the Members may be called when so ordered by the President or a majority of the presiding Board of Directors.

-2. The Board of Directors shall hold two (2) regular board meetings “Regular Meetings” each year and such special meetings as they, by a majority vote, may deem advisable.
-Regular meetings shall be at the time and place of the Annual Members Meeting.
-A Regular Meeting of the outgoing Board members shall be held immediately prior to such Annual Members Meeting.
-A Regular Meeting of incoming Board members shall be held after the new Board’s election at the Members Annual Meeting.
+2. The Board of Directors shall hold two (2) regular board meetings (“Board Meeting”) each year and such special meetings as they, by a majority vote, may deem advisable.
+Board Meetings shall be at the time and place of the Annual Meeting.
+One Board Meeting shall be held immediately prior to the Annual Meeting and another Board Meeting shall be held after the Annual Meeting.

-4. Notice of the time and place of the Members Annual Meeting shall be mailed by the Executive Director at the President’s direction to each Member not less than five (5) nor more than ninety (90) days prior to each conference.
+4. Notice of the time and place of the Annual Meeting shall be mailed by the Executive Director at the President’s direction to each Member not less than five (5) nor more than ninety (90) days prior to each conference.
 If approved by majority vote of the Members at an Annual Meeting, for the purposes of the paragraph, “mailed” shall be defined to include e-mail in addition to or in lieu of traditional postal mail.

 4. Voting shall be by Regular Members only, with each Regular Member present entitled to one vote.

-5. Resolutions must be submitted in writing and a copy thereof filed with the Secretary prior to the time such resolution is offered for membership action.
+5. Resolutions must be submitted in writing and a copy thereof filed with the Secretary prior to the time such resolution is offered for Membership action.

 6. All reports of Officers and committees shall be in writing with a copy furnished to the Secretary.

-(B.) Approval of the minutes of the last meeting.
+B. Approval of the minutes of the last meeting.

-(C.) Reports of officers.
+C. Reports of Officers.

-(D.) Reports of committees
+D. Reports of committees.

-(E.) Unfinished business.
+E. Unfinished business.

-(F.) New Business.
+F. New Business.